biradon/comp1022/README.md

-# comp1022
+# comp1022 - Introduction to Object-Oriented Programming
-In this class I learn about C#.
-This is note how to run the C# in Visual Studio Code
+In this class, I learn about C#.
+This is a note on how to run the C# in Visual Studio Code

 ## Step 0
 To create the new project